RemainNA/auraxis-bot/README.md

 Returns information on given implant.
 Accepts exact or partial names.
 Only supports one implant per query.

-#### !asp [name]
+#### !<ps4us/ps4eu> asp [name]

 Returns the BR a character reached before joining ASP.
-Only supported on PC, does not work with NSO.
+Supports multiple characters per query.
+Untested on PS4.
+Does not work with NSO.